 Limonene is a well known mood booster.
-It produces energizing, euphoric effects, making it useful for providing mental clarity, managing anxiety, and easing depression.
+It produces energizing, euphoric effects, making it useful for providing mental clarity and maintaining emotional wellbeing.
 Limonene can also help with digestive issues through its potent antibacterial and antifungal properties.

 Think of terpenes as even purer forms of essential oils.
 They are the chemical compounds that are responsible for a plant’s aroma, flavor, and physiological effects.
 Terpenes are present in cannabis, as well as many other plants, herbs, and fruits.

 Limonene Qualities & Benefits

 Aroma & Taste: Limonene is a citrus terpene with a fresh, sweet aroma and lemon peel fragrance.
 Limonene is commonly found in citrus fruits like grapefruit, lime, lemon, and orange, as well as cannabis.

 Mood Booster: Studies show that both ingested limonene and inhaled limonene vapor produces feelings of calm.
 Similarly, limonene has also been found to reduce obsessive compulsive disorder (OCD) behaviors, increase serotonin levels in the prefrontal cortex, and increase dopamine levels in the hippocampus.

 Soothing: Limonene possesses anti-inflammatory and antioxidant properties, which make it a great addition to your current health routine.
 It’s also been shown to reduce pain, fight infection, and promote quick recovery after a workout or injury.